2024 Solar Incentives Guide for Lindsay, CA - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Lindsay solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Lindsay solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives